 Step 4: Import the API into API Connect

-Now that you have an IBM compatible API description file, you can proceed to importing your API into the API Connect Dashboard.
+Now that you have an IBM-compatible API description file, you can proceed to import your API into the API Connect Dashboard.

 For an OpenAPI file

 1. In the APIs section click on “Add” > “Import API from a file or URL”.

 2. Upload the converted OpenAPI file obtained from API Transformer and click on “Import”.

 1. In the APIs section click on “Add” > “API from a SOAP Service”.